mattbesancon/covidliste/app/assets/stylesheets/README.md

 ## Setup

-Ensure you have bootstrap and it's dependencies
+Ensure you have bootstrap and its dependencies

 ```bash
 yarn add bootstrap